Ferdinand Piëch: Biography

+Time at Volkswagen

+In management

 In 1993, Piëch moved to the parent company of Volkswagen AG, becoming the Chairman of the Board of Management, succeeding Carl Hahn.
 Volkswagen was on the brink of bankruptcy at that time, but Piëch played a central role in orchestrating a dramatic turnaround.
-He oversaw Volkswagen's acquisition of Lamborghini and Bentley and the establishment of Bugatti Automobiles, integrating them alongside Volkswagen, Škoda, SEAT, and Audi into a hierarchical structure akin to that used by Alfred Sloan at General Motors.
+He addressed three main areas: First, production and procurement were to be optimized.
+Second, no more compromises were to be made regarding quality, and third, he expanded the VW Group's product range into additional areas such as the premium segment and the truck business.
+Piëch was Chairman of the Board of Management of Volkswagen until 2002, and subsequently Chairman of the Supervisory Board until April 2015.
 In 2000, Piëch was appointed chairman of Scania AB.
-He retired from the board of management in 2002 but continued to serve as chairman of the supervisory board.

-Under Piëch's leadership, Volkswagen consolidated an array of mid-sized and premium vehicle brands such as Audi, Bentley, Bugatti, Ducati, Lamborghini, Porsche, Skoda, SEAT, Scania, and MAN under the VW Group umbrella.
-According to Piëch, this strategy aimed to enhance these brands' status and reputation by leveraging Volkswagen's engineering, design expertise, and commitment to quality.
+Under Piëch's leadership, Volkswagen consolidated an array of mid-sized and premium vehicle brands such as Volkswagen, Audi, Bentley, Bugatti, Ducati, Lamborghini, Porsche, Škoda, SEAT, Scania, and MAN under the VW Group umbrella and arranged them into a hierarchical structure akin to that used by Alfred Sloan at General Motors.
+According to Piëch, this strategy aimed to enhance these brands' status and reputation by taking full advantage of Volkswagen's engineering, design expertise, and commitment to quality.

+Production optimization, procurement

+In 1993, Piëch brought José Ignacio López and seven of his employees from General Motors to head the newly created board division for production optimization and procurement.
+López's negotiating tactics with suppliers, combined with the 28-hour workweek introduced by human resources director Peter Hartz, resulted in significantly reduced production costs at Volkswagen.
+Through extensive restructuring and rationalization measures to reduce costs, Piëch succeeded in bringing the Volkswagen Group back into profitability in the first few years.